 Drop-off and Pick-up Procedures

 Providers should implement a front-door drop-off and pick-up procedure to limit the number of individuals in the center.

 Sanitizing and Cleaning

+Social distancing, also referred to as physical distancing is important to limiting the spread of COVID-19.
 It is recommended that the same children be placed with each other each day, and with the same teacher each day.
 These groups should be kept together while doing activities indoors and outdoors each day.
 Providers should make every effort possible to keep children six feet apart during nap times, meal times and while seated in classrooms at desks and tables.

 Providers should screen their employees, visitors and each child upon arrival each day.
 This should include taking each person’s temperature and conducting a verbal health screening to check for any symptoms of illness.

 All staff members should wear masks.
 The CDC recommends that children over the age of 2 wear masks as well.
 You can ask families to provide them for their children or provide them at your facility.
 Face shields are not a substitute for face coverings.
 Child care providers supporting infants and toddlers can protect themselves by wearing a covering over their clothes and wearing their hair in a ponytail or other updo.